vercel/next.js/contributing/core/adding-features.md

 ## Examples

-The Next.js uses RFCs (Request For Comment), which you can find in [this discussion category](https://github.com/vercel/next.js/discussions/categories/rfc).
+The Next.js team uses RFCs (Request For Comment), which you can find in [this discussion category](https://github.com/vercel/next.js/discussions/categories/rfc).
 Reading through these, you can get a better understanding of what is expected to be included in a good feature request.